 Requesting a Transcript

-There are two ways you can submit your transcript request:
+There are three ways you can submit your transcript request:

-- In person: You can visit the Office of the Registrar located in James Hall.
+- In person pickup: You can order through TranscriptsPlus and select an in-office pickup or visit the Office of the Registrar located in James Hall to use one of our computers to submit your order.
 A picture ID is required.
 If you wish to authorize someone other than yourself to pick up a transcript during business hours, a signed note from you granting that permission must be presented and your representative must present a picture ID.
 If we have a copy of your signature on file from a form such as FERPA, we can use that to verify your signature.
 If we do not have a copy of your signature on file, please include a photocopy of your driver's license to allow us to verify your signature.
-In person requests are for pick-up only and processed while you wait.

 All work attempted (undergraduate and graduate) is included on your transcript.